Winnipeg Sun: History

 Winnipeg is one of the few cities in Canada or the United States where a new daily newspaper emerged after the death of the No. 2 underdog.
 Aside from the free Metro daily publications, outside of Toronto, Winnipeg is the only other city in English Canada with two separately owned competing metropolitan daily newspapers.

 In its early days, the newspaper's offices were located at 290 Garry Street in downtown Winnipeg, around the corner from the offices that had housed the defunct Winnipeg Tribune.
 In 1983, the newspaper moved to a building in suburban Inkster Industrial Park, presaging a similar move by the Winnipeg Free Press some years later.

 In February 1983, Quebecor invested in the newspaper, at a time when circulation of the Sun had grown to 34,000 daily.
 Lack of advertisers and not owning its own printing press caused the paper's debts to grow.
 The new owners reviewed continuing Winnipeg magazine, but by June 1984 the last edition was published.

 Winnipeg Sun logo used from 1999 until 2004.

 On January 5, 1999, Quebecor acquired the Sun Media chain of newspapers.
 On May 10, 1999, the newspaper was relaunched, taking on an appearance consistent with the Toronto Sun, the Edmonton Sun, the Calgary Sun and the Ottawa Sun.

 On June 22, 2020, the Sun discontinued its print edition on Mondays.

-On May 27, 2024, Postmedia announced that it would sell the Winnipeg Sun, the Portage la Prairie Graphic Leader, Kenora Miner and News, and Postmedia's Winnipeg printing operations to politician and former Sun publisher Kevin Klein.
+On May 27, 2024, Postmedia announced that it would sell the Winnipeg Sun, the Portage la Prairie Graphic Leader, Kenora Miner and News, and Postmedia's Winnipeg printing operations to conservative politician, Cabinet Minister, and former Sun publisher Kevin Klein.
+Following the takeover, Klein became a regular opinion writer for the Sun, with those he campaigned against in his political career at the city and provincial level skeptical of his ability to be unbiased.

+Currently the paper is called the Winnipeg Sun-Tribune in its print edition recalling the older history newspapers in Winnipeg.